Last updated: June 2026

 An all-cash deal at closing requires a larger SBA loan, which either kills the debt service coverage or is not available at all.
 A deal that does not close is worth nothing to the seller.

-With a full standby seller note, the seller gets roughly 80-85% of the purchase price in cash at closing, which on a $600K deal is $490K to $510K wired to them on day one.
-The remaining $90K to $120K comes later.
+With the clean full standby structure, the seller gets roughly 95% of the purchase price in cash at closing, which on a $600K deal is about $570K wired to them on day one.
+The 5% standby slice, about $30K, comes later.
+If the seller carries more than that to help bridge the gap, the extra is separately negotiated subordinate debt rather than the equity piece.
 Most sellers, particularly those who have already found a qualified buyer and are motivated to retire or exit, take that tradeoff.

 The subordination is also real.
 The seller note sits behind the SBA loan in priority.
 The seller is betting on the continued performance of the business, which they built.
 That alignment of incentives is part of why the structure works.